wdv4758h/pypy-extradoc/blog/draft/incremental-gc.rst

 Let's start with explaining roughly what GC pauses are.
 In CPython each object has a reference count, which is incremented each time we create references and decremented each time we forget them.
-This means that objects are freed each time they become unreachable.
+This means that objects (XXX also, very long chains of objects cause unbounded pauses in CPython) are freed each time they become unreachable.
 That is only half of the story though.
 Consider code like this::